trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 [^2]: Zoologischer Garten Berlin AG: Press releases 04/07, 22.01.2007, and 15/07, 28.02.2007.

-[^3]: Cf. Flinterud, Guro, and Adam Dodd.
+[^3]: Cf. Guro Flinterud and Adam Dodd.
 “Polar Bear Knut and his Blog”.
 In _Animals on Display: The Creaturely in Museums, Zoos and Natural History_, Liv Emma Thorsen and Karen A. Rader (eds.).
 University Park, PA: The Pennsylvania State University Press, 2013: 192-213; Flinterud, Guro.
 “A Polyphonic Polar Bear: Animal and Celebrity in Twenty-first Century Popular Culture”.
 Thesis.
 University of Oslo, Faculty of Humanities, 2012: 133-136.

-[^4]: Meier, Jürg. _Handbuch Zoo: Moderne Tiergartenbiologie_.
+[^4]: Jürg Meier. _Handbuch Zoo: Moderne Tiergartenbiologie_.
 Bern, Stuttgart, and Vienna: Haupt Verlag, 2009: 117-118.

 [^5]: These segments can be found on the website of the German Federal Film Archives: https://www.filmothek.bundesarchiv.de/?set_lang=en (03.01.2022).